notmasked/notmasked/README.md

 I am Harshad, a CSE student based in Maharashtra, India.

 Python is my primary language as of now.
-I'm a hardcore gamer, an eager game developer, and my main goal is to become an AI/ML Engineer.
+I'm a gamer, a newbie game developer, final goal is to become an AI & ML engineer.

 ## Tech Stack